HKUST-CSIT5970-25S/assignment2-sameedsajid26/README.md

 ```
 In the command above, we have specified the input file, the output path, and the number of reducers.
 You are free to try something different.

+## I have tried my programs using numReducers 1

 > **Hint 1:**
 > In this problem, you are required to do MapReduce twice.
 > In the first pass, MapReduce produces a middle result that contains the frequency of each word (i.e., Freq(A)).